 And that’s counting last week’s letter supporting the former chair of the Louisa Planning Commission, which given it's dated publication, seemed strangely out of synch with all of the other letters from the previous week, while suggestions that politicians be polygraphed were never relevant.

 While it would be the height of hubris to expect that the CV should print every letter I submitted to them, it doesn’t change the fact that they have chosen not to print two letters discussing local issues, and political races when there clearly was space for them.

 And for whatever reason, they chose to fill up this dead space with presumably nostalgic content.

 A strange set of circumstances, considering that over the past seven years they have published nearly seventy of my letters, and these two are just the 2nd and 3rd letters they haven’t.

 Nor is it clear if this is just a statistical glitch, or represents yet another change in their editorial policy.
 In the meantime, expanded versions of these letters can be found in Blue Louisa, and on the Louisa Democrats website.

-The reason I have such a problem with the CV’s promotion of the status quo at every opportunity is that such reflexive knee jerk support blinds them to recognizing what happening around them.
+The reason I an every one reading this blog should have such a problem with the CV’s promotion of the status quo at every opportunity is that such reflexive knee jerk support blinds them to recognizing what happening around them.

 That they have a confederacy of dunces representing them, starting with Dave Brat.
 And even more insidiously, this “get along to go along” mentality is precisely what helps promote and normalizes the Replicant Party’s own intransigence, hypocrisy and incompetence.